DIPlib/diplib/DIPthoughts.md

     img.At( 5, 1 ) += 20;        // Add 20 to the pixel at (5,1)

-To be able to write values to a pixel, we could do something special with the assignment operator:
+To be able to write values to a pixel, assigning a constant to an image could assign that constant to all samples:

-* If the image is raw (not forged, there is no data segment), then the assignment is as the default assignment, it copies the image (size, stride, data type, data pointer, etc.).

-* If the image is forged, then we copy pixel values over.
-In this case, we could do singleton expansion, but otherwise require that the image dimensions be compatible.
-Data type would automatically be converted.
-  When assigning an `int` or a `double` into an image, all pixels and all tensor elements are given this value.

-This would allow quite nice syntax:

     img.At( 5, 1 ) = 0;          // Set pixel (5,1) to 0
     img.At( Range{}, 0 ) = 0;    // Set the top image border to 0
     img = 0;                     // Set the whole image to 0

-But on the other hand, it would be way too confusing, so I think it is bad design.
-As an alternative, a function `Copy()` could copy pixel data from one forged image to another, allowing a different way of writing the assignment:
+To write different values to different pixels, a function `Copy()` could copy pixel data from one forged image to another, allowing a different way of writing the assignment:

-    img.Copy( Image );
+    img.Copy( img2 );

-    img.At( 5, 1 ).Copy( 0 );       // Set pixel (5,1) to 0
-    img.At( Range{}, 0 ).Copy( 0 ); // Set the top image border to 0
+    img.At( {}, 0 ).Copy( img.At( {}, -1 ) );

-    img.Copy( 0 );                  // Set the whole image to 0
+This last one copies the bottom image row to the top row.

 ### Arbitrary indexing